PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab13_Risk-Assessment_of_Disruptive_Technologies.md

 4. iterate on your high-level design based on legal constraints.

 Table of contents:
-0. Stand-up: 0.5 hours
+0. Stand-up & Q&A: 0.5 hours
 1. Q&A
-2. High-level Design: 1.5 hours
+2. Disruptive Technology: 1.5 hours
-3. Disruptive Technology: 1.5 hours
+3. High-level Design: 1 hours
 4. Lunch: 1 hour - 12:00
 5. GDPR Application: 4 hours